BERD-NFDI/bear-ml/README.md

 As more and more business and economics researchers rely on digital tools and methods, the need for accessible and effective training in these areas becomes increasingly pressing.
-BizEcon Carpentry seeks to fill this gap by providing a repository of training materials designed specifically for novice users who want to learn the fundamentals of data management, analysis, and visualization in the context of business and economics research.
+"BERD Projects" seeks to fill this gap by providing a repository of training materials designed specifically for novice users who want to learn the fundamentals of data management, analysis, and visualization in the context of business and economics research.